doiotyourself/doiotyourself.github.io/_posts/2023-01-25-Will-this-blog-make-any-money.md

 ### I ♥ GNUCash.

 I have been using GNUCash for my personal finance since version 2.6 and I think it's great.
-My favorite feature is that you can save the ledgers in a somewhat human-radable text-based file.
+My favourite feature is that you can save the ledgers in a somewhat human-readable text-based file.
 I then sync to a remote git repository for backup and sharing.
 Post idea?

 ### Back to the code.